 Keep your goals in front of you

-I find that clutter in my workspace clutters up my mind.
+Clutter in my workspace messes up my mind.
 You may work differently.
-Some people love physical planners, whiteboards, and sticky notes but I’m more of an electronic type of girl.
+Some people love physical planners, whiteboards, and sticky notes but I prefer to keep most of my notes in organized folders on my computer.

 Work with a calendar